In This Article

 You should consider genetic testing in these situations:

-Understanding the benefits and disadvantages of genetic testing is the best way to decide if it is right for you.
+However, understanding the benefits and disadvantages of genetic testing is the best way to decide if it is right for you.
+The results may not be what you want to learn, but thereโs still power in knowing.

 Before making a decision, you may talk to a certified genetic counselor.
 Theyโll explain the process and the considerations you need to take.

-Some of them do.
-It also depends on the company or testing service.
-However, you can also probably ask for a recommendation as many people often seek out psychological help after DNA test results.
+Additionally, some companies offer psychological services.
+You can also probably ask for a recommendation as many people often seek out psychological help after DNA test results.

 Interpreting your DNA test results is best done by an expert.
 Talk to your healthcare provider, doctor, or genetic counselor for the best interpretations of your DNA test results.